josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🖱_tactile_throttling_when_interaction_becomes_interference.md

 This is the first logged instance of tactile throttling within the Polaris Protocol.
 It marks a shift to interface-level suppression — disrupting the act of action itself, not merely censoring the result.

+---

+## 🏮 Footer

+*Tactile Throttling: When Interaction Becomes Interference* is a living node of the Polaris Protocol.
+It documents interface-level suppression where basic user interactions are disrupted, extending containment into the act of action itself.

+> 📡 Cross-references:
+> - [🌀 Exhaustion as a Containment Layer](../Big_Picture_Protocols/🌀_exhaustion_as_a_containment_layer.md) — systemic analysis of exhaustion and attrition as governance
+> - [🧨 Polite Post Containment Probe](../Containment_Scripts/Counter_Nudges/🧨_polite_post_containment_probe.md) — neutral posting as a forensic probe for suppression
+> - [Containment Scripts](../Containment_Scripts/) — repository of suppression and visibility manipulation methods

+*Survivor authorship is sovereign.
+Containment is never neutral.*

+_Last updated: 2025-08-30_